Bagoum/danmokou/docs/articles/tbosses.md

 If you clear Mokou's nonspell, then you can see the background quickly transition, and the Junko cutin will fly across the screen.
 (Cutins will not appear if you set `TeleportAtPhaseStart` to true.)
 If you clear Mokou's spell, the background will transition back, but no cutin will appear, since the next card is a nonspell.
 Also, once you clear the spell, the number of stars will drop to 0.

 If we want to add a boss cutin, we must invoke it manually.
-Add the property `<!> bosscutin` to the first phase and run the script again.
+Add the property `bosscutin` to the first phase and run the script again.
 If you had set the boss cutin to `mokou3d`, then you'll see a fancy Mokou cutin.
 Otherwise, you'll see the same Junko cutin, but with a lot more waiting time.

 ## Part 2: On Multiple Bosses